EffectOrientedProgramming/book/Chapters/05_Testing.md

       assertCompletes
 ```

-As usual, `printLine` displays on the console, so we see "Morty" and "Beth" appear as expected.
+As usual, `printLine` displays on the console, so we see "Morty" and "Beth" as expected.
-However, the console output is also being captured into `TestConsole.output`
+However, the console output is also being captured into `TestConsole.output`.
-Displaying `out1` produces a `Vector` containing `Morty` plus a newline.
+Displaying `out1` produces a `Vector` containing `Morty` plus a newline (inserted by `printLine`).
 Displaying `out2` gives us that same `Vector` with an additional entry: `Beth` plus a newline.
 Since this is a `Vector` we can index into `out2`, selecting element one, producing `Beth`.